VegaDeftwing/OpGuidesHugoSrc/content/Engineering/8-lowlvl.md

 <iframe width="100%" height="450" src="https://www.youtube.com/embed/Snr113r5ocY?list=FLFMnqfaTa1se1LfbCB3peJQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Why C++?
+## Why C?

-This chapter of OpGuides will be mostly C++, but, why?
+This chapter of OpGuides will be mostly C, but, why?
 Well, there's only really a few options for learning low level programming that make sense to start with.
 C, C++, Rust are the 'big three' that come to mind for me.
 C is awesome.
 It's spec is small, it's been kept minimal, and it's got a ton of tools to help you learn.
 It forces you to know the low level, which in this case is great.
 C++ has grown into behemoth where any thing can be done in about a dozen different ways and each development team is effectively writing in their own dialect of C++.

 On the other hand, C has a lot of annoyances due to its minimalism.
 For example, there are no strings - only arrays of characters - and all memory management is manual.

 Rust is cool, but I think it's more of a language you need to grow into understand why someone would want to use it.
 It's very rigid and does a very good job of preventing memory mistakes and making sure the programmer has handled any errors that could come their way (What do you do if you go to open a file and it's not there, for example).

-Ultimately, I chose to write this about C++ because it's what I see being used for most larger projects and more and more embedded programming is in C++ instead of C.

-Thankfully, the two are pretty similar, as C++ is a superset of C - that is it's C with a whole wack ton of added features (for better or worse)
+Thankfully, C++ and C are pretty similar, as C++ is a superset of C - that is it's C with a whole wack ton of added features (for better or worse)

-What this really means is that should you need to go back and learn C it's more so learning to cope with having less of the features of C++.
+What this really means is that should you need the added features of C++ the syntax should be at least familiar.
+Keep in mind though they are different languages.
+C++ has features that you absolutely should use if you're writing in it.
+Strings, abstracting out much of the memory management, 'vectors', etc.

-I'll try to teach the C way of doing things as I go anyway though, so honestly think of this more like
+It's also worth considering that you can use C code in C++ projects if you need.

 ## Don't throw out everything you already know!

 [TODO] loops, while, etc.

-## Some simple programs, in C++
+## Some simple programs, in C

 TODO: [30 Seconds of C++ (Github)](https://github.com/Bhupesh-V/30-seconds-of-cpp)